 - Sport appearance now standard on all Z85 models

-Although drenched in plastic, the Colorado's interior features an effective gauge layout and easy-to-reach audio and climate controls.
+Though drenched in plastic, the Colorado's interior features an effective gauge layout and easy-to-reach audio and climate controls.
 There are some nice chrome accents to spice up the atmosphere, but this is mostly a utility-friendly cab with adequate storage and reasonably spacious surroundings for a compact pickup.
-The seats are plenty wide and comfortable, and the crew cab offers decent headroom and legroom for people of most heights.
+The seats are wide and comfortable, and the crew cab offers decent headroom and legroom for people of most heights.
 The second row of the extended cab is for children only.

 - Available leather seating in crew cab LT

 - Available moonroof in crew cab, extended cab

 - 185-horsepower, 2.9-liter inline-four-cylinder with aluminum block and cylinder head, dual overhead camshafts and four valves per cylinder that makes 190 pounds-feet of torque